-The above list of standardization activities is not exhaustive and activities can be deployed within CT4, as long as they are inline with the generic mandate given by the CT plenary.
-In general, 3GPP CT4 interacts with all 3GPP WGs but with the following specifically:
+The above list is not exhaustive and new standardization activities can be performed within CT4, as long as they are inline with the generic mandate given by the CT plenary.

+3. Dependencies with other groups In general, 3GPP CT4 interacts with all 3GPP WGs but more frequently with the following:

 3GPP TSG SA WG1(SA1);

-SA1 defines the feature requirements in the stage 1 specifications.
+SA1 defines the services requirements in the stage 1 specifications.
 The work of CT4 is based on the Stage 1 requirements.

 3GPP TSG SA WG2 (SA2);

-SA2 is responsible for definition the high-levelof the overall architecture and functional partitioning specificationsincluding assignment of functions to particular subsystems of the whole network (including the Core Network).
-CT4 is responsible for the detailed description of parts of this architecture the functional partitions related to the CT internal functions and protocols.
+SA2 is responsible for definition of the overall architecture including assignment of functions and services to the particular subsystems (e.g. Core Network, Access Network, Terminal and USIM).
+CT4 is responsible for the detailed description of parts of this architecture the functional partitions related to the CT internal services, functions and protocols.

 3GPP TSG SA WG6 (SA6);

-SA6 is responsible for the Mission Critical Communication high-level architecture and functional partitioning specifications.
-CT4 is responsible for the detailed description of parts of this architecture the functional partitions related to the CT internal functions and protocols.
+SA6 is responsible for definition of Stage 2 technical specification(s) for application layer functional elements and interfaces supporting critical communications and other applications (at the application layer).
+CT4 is responsible for the stage3 detailed description of parts of this architecture related to the CT internal services functions and protocols.

 3GPP TSG CT WG1 (CT1);